spartanchick619/smu-01-challenge/README.md

 # SMU Bootcamp - Challenge 1

-As part of the SMU Boootcamp, our first challenge was as follows:
+As part of the SMU Bootcamp, our first challenge was as follows:

 ## User Story